 Football in Qatar

-Now coached by Spanish World Cup-winning legend Xavi, the midfield maestro saw out his illustrious career at the club, captaining them to their first title in six years.
+Al Sadd, coached by Spanish World Cup-winning legend Xavi, saw out his illustrious career at the club, captaining them to their first title in six years.
 They are also the only Qatari side to have lifted the AFC Champions League – twice, the latest of which coming in 2011 – bringing with it their one trip to the Club World Cup, finishing third.

 Outside of the capital, where six of the league’s competing teams can be found, Al Rayyan is the next biggest hotbed of football, with both Al Rayyan and local rivals Al-Gharafa having scooped a combined 15 national titles – eight and seven respectively.